quixio/quix-docs/docs/platform/what-is-quix.md

 ## Git integration

 Quix has the ability to create projects where all code and configuration is contained in a Git repository.
-This Git repository can be hosted by Quix (using Gitea), or on a third-party provider, such as GitHub, or Bitbucket.
-The following providers are currently supported:
+This Git repository can be hosted by Quix (using Gitea), or on any third-party Git provider, such as GitHub, or Bitbucket, where you can configure the Quix SSH public key provided to you for Git provider authentication.

-* Gitea (Quix hosted)
-* Azure DevOps
-* GitHub
-* Bitbucket
-* GitLab

 This helps integrate Quix with your existing workflows.

 ## Kafka integration